zartata/riot-ui-builder/README.md

 # riot-ui-builder
-A rich UI builder written in HTML5 and riotjs
+A rich UI builder written in HTML5 and riotjs inspired by [Dante](https://github.com/michelson/dante).